by Dr. Lawrence Wilson

 An example.
 Several years ago a 35-year-old man began a development program under my care.
 I noticed he seemed agitated and irritated.
 Neither I, nor he, was aware of the cause.

 Several months later he returned for a follow up visit and was no longer irritated.
 When I asked about it, he said that one day he exploded in anger at his roommate, who had been damaging his house, and told the roommate to leave at once.

 The problem had been going on for over a year.
 The young man needed to get angry to become fully aware of it and take action.
 The development program may have given him the energy or mental clarity to do this.

 Once anger has served these purposes, one must let it go and move on.
 Ideally, one learns to notice one’s reactions and to take action without needing the energy waster called anger.

 Anger is always an action of the ego mind, which projects anything it does not like.
 The ego mind is an aspect of the brain or mind that appears to protect and defend a person.
 It is important in childhood, but the ego self later in life often gets in the way, and becoming angry is one of the ways it ruins one’s life.

 The reactive mind.
 This part of the mind is sometimes called the reactive mind because it tends to react to stimuli or many kinds, rather than originate creative thoughts and ideas as to how to solve problems.

-Of course, there are many possible threats to our safety, so fears are easy to project outward onto other people, places, governments, the weather, or other things.
 This is how the ego solves the problem of fear in most people, most of the time.